TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

 layout: post
 title: "The Ten-Year Language"
 ---
+I recently read the Paul Graham essay
+["The Hundred-Year Language"][hundred-year],
-I recently read the Paul Graham essay "The Hundred-Year Language", in which he envisions what the programming languages of the future will look like.
+in which he envisions what the programming languages of the future will look like.
 While it makes for an interesting intellectual exercise,